Chatham Borough, New Jersey: Establishment

+Partition of the Chathams

 After the Revolutionary War was over in 1783, establishment of new forms of government began.
 On February 12, 1806, the village of Chatham became part of Chatham Township with a township form of government that shared the village's name and included several other area communities and a large amount of unsettled land.
 However, "[i]n 1892 Chatham Village found itself at odds with the rest of the township.
 Although village residents paid 40 percent of the township taxes, they got only 7 percent of the receipts in services.
 The village had to raise its own money to install kerosene street lamps and its roads were in poor repair.
 As a result, the village voted on August 9, 1892, to secede from governance by the township."

 Ten days later, on August 19, 1892, the citizens of Chatham reincorporated with another type of village government then offered as an alternative within townships by the new state.
 The evolving state regulations regarding governance structure soon began to offer a borough form for governance.
-Chatham adopted that new government form and the village reincorporated for governance as a borough by an act of the New Jersey Legislature on March 1, 1897 with complete independence from Chatham Township.
+Chatham adopted that new government form and the village reincorporated for governance as a borough by an act of the New Jersey Legislature on March 1, 1897, with complete independence from Chatham Township.

 Most of the colonial settlements that had been part of Chatham Township abandoned its governance as soon as new forms of government became available to them during this evolution of new state regulations.
 Green Village being the exception, each of the settlements withdrew from governance by the township and Chatham Township was left to govern mostly unsettled lands.

 In 1910, the borough boundaries expanded when Chatham acquired a slice of Florham Park.
 The local form of government and the boundaries of the borough have remained the same since that acquisition, encompassing about 2.4 sqmi.

+Chathams merger talks

+In 2009, in the wake of the great recession, Chatham Borough seriously considered merging with Chatham Township to save costs on services such as garbage collection, police, and fire-fighting, with the Chatham Township Committee being in favor of a merger, while the mayor of Chatham Borough was opposed.
+In 2011 the issue would heat up again as Princeton Township and Princeton Borough merged with members of the Chatham Township Committee stating the merger had set a precedent and a timetable for the Chathams to merge.